Corn kernel

 One ear of corn contains roughly 800 kernels in 16 rows.
 Corn kernels are readily available in bulk throughout maize-producing areas.
 They have a number of uses, including food and biofuel.
-Corn consists of the husk and the silk, often mistaken for the husk.

 Description

 Corn kernels are the fruits of maize.
 Maize is a grain, and the kernels are used in cooking as a vegetable or a source of starch.
 The kernels can be of various colors: blackish, bluish-gray, purple, green, red, white and yellow.
 One ear of corn contains roughly 800 kernels in 16 rows.
-One hundred bushels of corn can contain upwards of 7,280,000 kernels.
-Transportation and packaging of dried clean corn kernels to non-producing areas adds to the cost.

 Parts

 The kernel of maize consists of a pericarp (fruit wall) fused to the seed coat.
 This type of fruit is typical of the grasses and is called a caryopsis.
 Maize kernels are frequently and incorrectly referred to as seeds.
 The kernels are about the size of peas, and adhere in regular rows round a white, pithy substance, which forms the ear.

 Endosperm

-About 82 percent of the corn kernel’s dry weight consists of endosperm.
+About 82 percent of the corn kernel's dry weight consists of endosperm.
 Starch is the primary source and it most widely used part of the kernel.
 It is known as the key component in fuel, sweeteners, bioplastics and other products.